mattwojo/webvr/webvr-docs/webvr-with-edge.md

 > 3. Select **Settings**.
 > 4. Scroll down to find your version number under the **About this app** heading.
 >
 > Updates to Edge are automatically installed when Windows 10 is updated.
 To keep Edge up to date, you need to keep Windows 10 up to date.
 To see which version of Windows 10 your device is currently running, select the **Start** button, then **Settings** > **System** > **About**.
+>
-To get Microsoft Edge build 15002+, you must be running the Windows 10 Creators Update or later.
+> To get Microsoft Edge build 15002+, you must be running the Windows 10 Creators Update or later.
 Go to the [Microsoft software download website](https://www.microsoft.com/software-download/windows10), and select **Update now** to install the latest version of Windows 10.
+While technically support for WebVR was added to Edge in the Creators Update, we highly recommend that you run at least the Fall Creators Update, as there were many bug fixes and important changes added.
 >
 > The WebVR API surface area is present at all times within Microsoft Edge.
 However, a call to [getVRDisplays](https://developer.mozilla.org/docs/Web/API/Navigator/getVRDisplays) will only return a headset if the operating system has been placed in Developer Mode, and either a headset is plugged in or the simulator has been turned on.